ocaml/v2.ocaml.org/site/docs/index.md

     <section class="span6 condensed">
       <h1 class="ruled">The OCaml API</h1>
       <p>This is the place you'll end up most often!
 You'll find the
-	documentation for all modules that ship with any ocaml distribution.
+	documentation for all modules that ship with any OCaml distribution.
 These modules form what is called the <a id="stdlib" href="/releases/4.11/htmlman/stdlib.html">Standard
 	Library</a>.
 In addition, a special